These rules were last updated on November 23, 2020.

 - A player will never have a chance to revise their answer, even if it is correct but imprecise.
 That is, there is no prompting as there is in face-to-face quiz bowl.

-- Some questions are accompanied by instructional text that appears on the screen.
-Such instructions take precedence over all other rules.
+Some questions are accompanied by an instruction that appears on the screen.
 Often, the instructions accompany questions where answers that are not specific enough would be prompted for a more specific answer in face-to-face quiz bowl, such as requiring a first and last name for people whose last name is shared with other prominent people.

 - If a player gives multiple answers, only the first one will be evaluated, except for multiple-answer questions and situations enumerated below.